StanfordORB/Stanford-ORB/README.md

 - Reported results of concurrent state-of-the-art models;
 - A full set of scripts & guideline to run the benchmarks.

-This repository contains the evaluation tools, and the full dataset is availble on our [project page](https://stanfordorb.github.io).
+This repository contains instructions for dataset downloads and evaluation tools.

 > __Real-World 3D Object Inverse Rendering Benchmark__